When it comes to PS4 controllers, we can sometimes assume there’s only one option out there: Sony’s own DualShock 4.

 We've rounded up the best controllers that we've tried and reviewed for our list - but also added in a couple of others below that caught our eye to give you a bit more variety and choice in the matter.

-Many are officially licensed by Sony, so you'll know they're designed to work well, but all the options on this list are ones we'd happily chuck underneath our gaming setup.
+Many of these controllers are officially licensed by Sony, so you'll know they're designed to work well, but all the options on this list are ones we'd happily chuck underneath our gaming setup.

 1. Sony DualShock 4 Wireless Controller